 For their own safety, students are not to be dropped off or arrive at school before 7:30am.
 Students are to enter the building when they arrive, and they are not to leave the building without school approval until dismissal at 2:55pm.
-Only students who have particular school business (i.e. tutoring, athletics, detention) are allowed in the building after 3:05pm.
-No loitering is permitted in the building or on school grounds.
+Only students who have particular school business (i.e. tutoring, athletics, detention) are allowed in the building after 3:05.No loitering is permitted in the building or on school grounds.

-Raytown Middle School is a neighborhood school and we believe in being a good neighbor.
+Raytown middle schools are neighborhood schools and we believe in being a good neighbor.
 No trespassing, loitering, or otherwise disturbing area residents, their property, or pets will be tolerated (including the golf course across the street).
-RMS administration and teachers pursue any complaints, including complaints by our students.
+Administration and teachers pursue any complaints, including complaints by our students.